 the Lord sealed the door behind Noah

 The verb durâ means to last.
-A lunc is to be understood here as in duration.
+The Friulian adjective lunc means long; as for a lunc, it is to be understood here as in duration.

 il diluvi al durà

 forty days in duration